flaport/sax/README.md

 circuit simulator and optimizer for the frequency domain.

-The goal of PhAX is to be a light wrapper around JAX with some basic tools for photonic component and circuit simulations.
+The goal of PhAX is to be a light wrapper around JAX with some basic tools for photonic component and circuit simulation and optimization.
 Therefore, PhAX does not define any special datastructures and tries to stay as close as possible to the functional nature of JAX.
 This makes it very easy to get started with PhAX as you only need functions and standard python dictionaries.
 Let's dive in...